COSC481W-2020Fall/IndividualTasks/stattracker.md

 ## week of Oct.
+19 - Oct .26
+### Domenic
+- [x] Home page will have a button for all 3 of our web pages.
+- [x] Each page will have a navigation bar to make it easier to navigate our website.

+### Tristan
+- [x] Use API in order to convert a deck code into a list of cards and create a deck by that.

+### Kristal
+- [x] When 'none' is selected, it's ignored when adding to the database
+- [x] Confirmation message when the game is successfully added to the database.

+### Alex
+- [ ] Generate initial statistics (win rate, card usage, etc.) to prepare for displaying them to the user

+## week of Oct.
 12 - Oct .19
 ### Domenic
 - [x] Initial page and background (webpage, background, and layout)